aipescience/queryparser/README.rst

 7, and `antlr4` (`antlr-4.*-complete.jar` has to be installed inside the `/usr/local/lib/` or `/usr/local/bin/` directories).

-After cloning the project, run
+After cloning the project run

 .. code-block:: bash

     make

 and a `lib` directory will be created with the complete source for python2 and python3.
-After that, run:
+After that run:

 .. code-block:: bash

     python setup.py install

-to install the generated parser in you virtual env.
+to install the generated parser in your virtual environment.

 Testing